MPs concerned that risk of homelessness among Ukrainians in UK likely to rise

 The risk of homelessness among Ukrainians who fled to the UK to escape the war is likely to increase as more sponsorships end or break down, MPs have warned.

-It noted that 30% of English local authorities “regularly failed to provide homelessness data” for those on the scheme.
+It noted that 30 per cent of English local authorities “regularly failed to provide homelessness data” for those on the scheme.

-Its report said the Department for Levelling Up, Housing and Communities (DLUHC) explained that the data it received from more than 70% of local authorities was “representative and sufficient to track trends so that it could respond accordingly with policy interventions”.
+Its report said the Department for Levelling Up, Housing and Communities (DLUHC) explained that the data it received from more than 70 per cent of local authorities was “representative and sufficient to track trends so that it could respond accordingly with policy interventions”.

 But the committee said: “We are concerned that the risk of homelessness among Ukrainians in the UK is likely to increase as more sponsorships end or break down.”